 Known as the second oldest city in Australia after Sydney, Hobart has plenty of natural, cultural and beautiful attractions to offer.
 Whether you plan on exploring the markets in the city or taking a road trip through some of the beautiful national parks, a campervan or motorhome hire can get you where you need to go.

-Barilla Holiday Park is children friendly and is at the start of the Coal River Valley wineries, near the historic town of Richmond.
-The park's campsite facilities include a 19 hole mini-golf course, barbecue facilities, camp kitchen, car park, conference facilities, WiFi, cots, playground, restaurant, and tour desk.
+Barilla Holiday Park is child-friendly and is at the start of the Coal River Valley wineries, near the historic town of Richmond.
+The park's campsite facilities include a 19-hole mini golf course, barbecue facilities, camp kitchen, car park, conference facilities, WiFi, cots, playground, restaurant, and tour desk.

 Discovery Holiday Parks Hobart is a safe and secure camping site.
 Its facilities include a barbecue area, beach volleyball court, children's playground, conference facilities, faxing facilities, golf course, Internet access, laundry facilities, and parking spaces.

 Hobart Airport Tourist Park has an accessible location.
 Historic Richmond, Salamanca Market, Sullivan Cove, Port Arthur, and the Tasman Peninsula are all nearby.
 The park's campsite facilities include a barbecue, camp kitchen, car park, courtesy transfer, communal kitchen, communal refrigerator, cots, high chair, iron, public telephone and laundry ideal for people travelling in a campervan.